 Feeling isolated in leadership?
 Need a safe space to talk with peers?
 Seeking a way to hold yourself accountable to your own and a congregation’s objectives?
 Consider joining a clergy group.

 Clergy groups at Samaritan are ecumenical, with the goal of promoting collegial support.
 They are facilitated by leaders who have served within congregations and who also have training in organizational systems and dynamics.
+Samaritan can also provide facilitation of an assembled group of 3 to 6 participants, should you have a group gathered and are looking for facilitation.

 The types of clergy groups tend to fall into two categories: